JeremiahKaren/35percent.github.io/_posts/2020-08-22-southwark-responds-to-shopping-centre-campaigners.md

 If Southwark was genuinely committed to keeping the largest number of businesses in the area it would not have approved a planning application that did not guarantee this.
 Southwark's planning department was happy to recommend for approval a scheme when it did not have one of the main relocation sites (Castle Square) and continued to recommend the scheme without a fully realised relocation strategy, which [the planning committee duly approved](http://moderngov.southwark.gov.uk/mgAi.aspx?ID=49413).

-_'Unfortunately there were always going to be traders that were not able to be offered a unit in the relocation spaces listed owing to space restrictions.'_
+Southwark further say _'Unfortunately there were always going to be traders that were not able to be offered a unit in the relocation spaces listed owing to space restrictions.'_

 This is only true because Delancey designed the redevelopment to be that way and Southwark went along with them.
 Southwark ignored Latin Elephant's objection, from back in 2018, that _'Only 2,050sqm of affordable retail space would be available for immediate relocation, and 4,005sqm is needed'_ and approved the scheme anyway [OR851].
 Southwark was also well aware that  _'Market stall operators may experience temporary or permanent closure or disruption to business operations, financial or other barriers to re-opening at the new development or in the wider area'_  , but this did not lead them to seek improvements in the scheme or to insist on a fully realised relocation strategy, agreed with traders, before giving planning approval.[OR 169.
 270618]